RegiLord/LaTrepas/README.md

 > [!CAUTION]
 > This is not the entire class, due to size problems I've taken out the methods, please check the AnimationHandler.h in Utilities folder for entire script.
 </details>

+&nbsp;&nbsp;&nbsp; Used for creating, loading and playing animations (the loading relies on sprite sheets for animations).
+Each Object that needs animations will have an AnimationHandler component in them.
+I've also added callbacks for when the animations ends for future utilizations.
+&nbsp;&nbsp;&nbsp; The main attributes to remember are **bool loop** if we want to loop the animation and **double duration** for the animation length.